PhaseJumps: fast computation of zeros from planar grid samples: Smoothed analysis at lower computational resolution

 We assume that $F^1$ is twice continuously differentiable (in the real sense) and, moreover,

 The random function $F^0$ is assumed to be a circularly symmetric complex Gaussian random field on $\C$ with covariance kernel

 where $H: \mathbb{C} \to \mathbb{C}$ is a function called \emph{twisted kernel}.
-Concretely this means that for every $z_1, \ldots, z_n \in \mathbb{C}$, the complex random vector $(F(z_1), \ldots, F(z_n))$ is normally distributed, circularly symmetric, with mean zero and covariance matrix $\big(H(z_k-z_j) e^{i \Im(z_k \bar z_j)}\big)_{k,j}$.
+Concretely this means that for every $z_1, \ldots, z_n \in \mathbb{C}$, the complex random vector $(F^0(z_1), \ldots, F^0(z_n))$ is normally distributed, circularly symmetric, with mean zero and covariance matrix $\big(H(z_k-z_j) e^{i \Im(z_k \bar z_j)}\big)_{k,j}$.

-The particular structure of the covariance kernel is a form of stationarity introduced in \cite{hkr22} under the name of \emph{twisted stationarity}.
-It means that the stochastics of $F^0$ are invariant under twisted shifts:
+The particular structure of the covariance kernel is a form of stationarity introduced in \cite{hkr22} under the name of \emph{twisted stationarity}, and further studied in \cite{fhkr}.
+It means that the stochastics of $F^0$ are invariant under twisted shifts \eqref{eq_ts}:

 Of the twisted covariance kernel, we assume that

 and impose the normalization

 which means that $\var[F^0(z)]=1$.
 Consequently $\sigma^2$ is the noise variance in \eqref{eq_F}.
 We also assume that